Tattwabodhini Sabha: Tattwabodhini period

 On 6 October 1839, Debendranath Tagore established Tattvaranjini Sabha which was shortly thereafter renamed the Tattwabodhini ('Truth-seekers') Sabha.
 Initially confined to immediate members of the Tagore family, in 2 years it mustered over 500 members.
 In 1840, Debendranath published a Bangla translation of Katha Upanishad.
 A modern researcher describes the Sabha's philosophy as modern middle-class (bourgeois) Vedanta.
-Among its first members were the "two giants of Hindu reformation and Bengal Renaissance, Akshay Kumar Datta "who in 1839 emerged from the life of an anonymous squalor-beset individual" and Ishwar Chandra Vidyasagar the "indigenous modernizer".
+Among its first members were the "two giants of Hindu reformation and Bengal Renaissance, Akshay Kumar Datta "who in 1839 emerged from the life of an anonymous squalor-beset individual" and Ishwar Chandra Vidyasagar the "indigenous moderniser".